d4EndgameGuide

 Starting Board

-The Starting Board is very straightforward: we want all Magic nodes in the end, except for that scrappy resistance one on the left.
-You’ll want to focus on picking up the Rare nodes and only taking the extra pathing to fulfill the desired attributes required to benefit from the Additional Bonus modifier of the TerritorialTerritorial Glyph when it’s high enough level to achieve that.
+The Starting Board is very straight forward: You’ll want to focus on picking up the Rare nodes and only taking the extra pathing to fulfill the desired attributes required to benefit from the Additional Bonus modifier of the AmplifyAmplify Glyph when it’s high enough level to achieve that.
 Any extra attribute nodes should be ignored unless they serve the purpose of that.

-The second board should be the Wither board.
-Make sure to rotate it to fit the image above.
-The first thing we’ll want to do here is grab the socket and put in the ScourgeScourge Glyph.
+Make sure to rotate Wither to fit the image above.
+The first thing we’ll want to do here is grab the Wither Legendary Node then rush the socket and put in the Exhumation Glyph.
 Similar to our Starting Board, we’ll only take the extra attributes if they are within radius and can fulfill the Additional Bonus requirement of the Glyph.
-Before heading north, we’ll want to rush the Wither Legendary Node.
+After this we will ignore the north exit till later and focus on heading out on the right-hand side to Flesh-Eater.

-Our third board is the Flesh-Eater board.
-In here we want to rush the Legendary node.
-Once that’s achieved, you’ll head towards the socket and put in the ControlControl Glyph.
+For Flesh-Eater we want to rush the Legendary Node.
+You will head towards the socket on your way to the node and use the TerritorialTerritorial Glyph.
 Same story as per usual, don’t take the extra attributes unless the Glyph level is high enough to cover the required attributes within range!
-Next up we skip the Rare and Magic nodes on the top left-corner and instead save them for our last paragon points, as it is more important to head down south for our fourth and final board.
+Next up we skip the Rare and Magic Nodes on the right side and instead save them for our last Paragon Points, as it is more important to head down south and connect Scent of Death.

 Paragon board images courtesy of d4builds.gg.